-Actual planting density compared to target is given in Cells AA2-AE5 (Top Right).
+• Actual planting density compared to planned is given in Cells AA2-AE5 (Top Right).
 The metrics shown give an idea of how variable the stocking density across the site as well as giving the overall stocking density.
+If the overall actual stocking density is less than 90% of the planned stocking density you will be asked to provide a remedial plan.
+Your project will be classed as Amber or Red depending on the severity of the shortfall.

-% plots 10% over planting density 0.0%

-% plots at target planting density 0.0%

-% plots within 10% of planting density 0.0%

-Overall actual vs target planting density 0.0%
+% plots 10% over planting density 85.0% % plots at planned planting density 95.0% % plots within 10% of planting density 100.0% Overall actual vs planned planting density 95.0%